Brosi-Lab/lab-website/content/join-us/index.md

 We are particularly enthusiastic about recruiting students who broaden diversity and representation in science, from a number of perspectives (including economically disadvantaged students).
 See our diversity statement above for more on this.

-In addition, students from any university can apply to work with us at the Rocky Mountain Biological Laboratory via their summer REU (Research Experiences for Undergraduates) program.
-Interested prospective undergraduate students should contact Dr. Brosi via email at bbrosi@uw.edu detailing why they are interested in joining the lab.
+In addition, students from any university can apply to work with us at the [Rocky Mountain Biological Laboratory](https://www.rmbl.org/education-program-reu/) via their summer REU (Research Experiences for Undergraduates) program.
+Interested prospective undergraduate students should contact Dr. Brosi via email at [bbrosi@uw.edu](bbrosi@uw.edu) detailing why they are interested in joining the lab.
 Please include a current transcript and a current resume.

+---